 A blood transfusion may sound intimidating, but it is a routine procedure that delivers new, donated blood into your bloodstream.
 Much like an iron infusion, this treatment restores low blood iron levels over the course of several hours.
 This treatment has the added advantage of replenishing red blood cells at the same time.
 Your doctor can help determine if this treatment is right for you.

 An iron injection is an intramuscular shot that takes only a few seconds to administer.
 Like iron IVs, treatments bypass the digestive system, and components are quickly available for the body to use.
 This option is a good option for individuals with iron absorption issues or who experience digestive troubles with oral supplements.

-Iron infusions are traditionally administered at a clinic or hospital and are administered by a medical professional.
+Infusions are traditionally administered at a clinic or hospital and are administered by a medical professional.
 However, in recent years, some concierge practices have started bringing iron infusions directly to patients’ homes.

 Whether you get your treatment at a clinic or at home, you can expect the same process.
-The only difference is that for an in-home treatment, your nurse will arrive at your location for your appointment with all necessary equipment for your infusion.
+The only difference is that for in-home treatment, your nurse will arrive at your location for your appointment with all the necessary equipment for your infusion.

 In-home infusions have some advantages over traditional clinic settings, including:

 - Treatments are convenient and help you save on gas prices and transit time to and from a clinic, especially for individuals who need ongoing treatment.